Philippines campaign (1941–1942): Battle of Bataan

 For several weeks, the Japanese, deterred by heavy losses and reduced to a single brigade, conducted siege operations while waiting refitting and reinforcement.
 Both armies engaged in patrols and limited local attacks.
-Because of the worsening Allied position in the Asia-Pacific region, U.S. President Franklin D. Roosevelt ordered MacArthur to relocate to Australia, as Supreme Allied Commander South West Pacific Area.
-(MacArthur's famous speech regarding the Philippines, in which he said "I came out of Bataan and I shall return" was made at Terowie, South Australia on March 20.)
-Wainwright officially assumed control of what was now termed United States Forces in the Philippines (USFIP) on March 23.
+Because of the worsening Allied position in the Asia-Pacific region, U.S. President Roosevelt ordered MacArthur to proceed to Australia to become Supreme Allied Commander Southwest Pacific Area.
+On the way, at a rural railway station on 20 March, MacArthur first made the declaration that was to become his much-publicized theme for the following years: "I came through and I shall return".
+Wainwright officially assumed control of what became United States Forces in the Philippines (USFIP) on 23 March.
 During this period, elements of the U.S. Philippine Division were shifted to assist in the defense of other sectors.

-Beginning March 28, a new wave of Japanese air and artillery attacks hit Allied forces who were severely weakened by malnutrition, sickness and prolonged fighting.
-On April 3, the Japanese began to break through along Mount Samat, estimating that the offensive would require a month to end the campaign.
+Beginning 28 March a new wave of Japanese air and artillery attacks hit Allied forces who were severely weakened by malnutrition, sickness and prolonged fighting.
+On April 3 the Japanese began to break through along Mount Samat, estimating that the offensive would require a month to end the campaign.
 The U.S. Philippine Division, no longer operating as a coordinated unit and exhausted by five days of nearly continuous combat, was unable to counterattack effectively against heavy Japanese assaults.
-On April 8, the U.S. 57th Infantry Regiment (PS) and the 31st Division (PA) were overrun near the Alangan River.
-The U.S. 45th Infantry Regiment (PS), under orders to reach Mariveles and evacuate to Corregidor, finally surrendered on April 10, 1942.
+On 8 April the U.S. 57th Infantry Regiment (PS) and the 31st Division (PA) were overrun near the Alangan River.
+The U.S. 45th Infantry Regiment (PS), under orders to reach Mariveles and evacuate to Corregidor, finally surrendered on 10 April.
 Only 300 men of the U.S. 31st Infantry successfully reached Corregidor.